larkintuckerllc/thr0w-client/README.md

-README v1.4.0 / 15 APRIL 2016
+README v2.0.0 / 21 APRIL 2016

 # Thr0w Client

 ## Introduction

-The Thr0w Project is about building inexpensive and manageable interactive (or not) video walls using commodity hardware, web technologies, and open source software.
+The Thr0w Project is about building inexpensive and manageable interactive (or not) digital signage using commodity hardware, web technologies, and open source software.
 The key to this solution is having one computer behind each screen networked to a single computer acting as a server.
 With this design, the splitting and synchronization of content is accomplished through software.